-- Distinguish the responsibilities of plan management, the plan's auditor, employer management, and the employer's auditor in the context of audits of government employers.
+- Distinguish the responsibilities of plan management, the plan’s auditor, employer management, and the employer’s auditor in the context of audits of governmental employers.

-- GASB Statement No. 68 accounting by governmental employers
+- GASB Statement No. 68 accounting by state and local governmental employers

-- An overview of GASB Statement No. 67 accounting by pension employee retirement systems (PERS)
+- An overview of GASB Statement No. 67 accounting by a pension employee retirement systems (PERS)